Now that we are migrating priceless personal documents to the new machine, it’s time to talk backups!

 Preface: iPhoto Library Management

-#1.
+I have a few challenges with iPhoto, which were part of the reason for my switch from a Mac laptop to a Windows desktop:#1.
 I have too many photos to fit in an iPhoto library.
 I have ~20K photos, but iPhoto can only handle about ~5K before it gets sluggish and crashy.

 #2.
 I have too many photos for my Mac laptop hard drive.
 I have a 120GB hard drive, which can’t hold all my software and movies and music and photos.
 So, I need to split off an “archive” library.